 2019 Q4 / 90 min / JIANG Chun-Hua / China / HD

-The Story of WHERE THE PEACH IS IN BLOOM takes place in a Chinese juvenile reform school with strict rules and a harsh punishment system.
 11-year-old Wenjun is the youngest in the school.
-He craves for power because he fears to be bullied.
-Leigong is the student head.
-He has a crush on Chanjuan, not knowing what is waiting for him ahead.
+He craves power because he fears to be bullied.
+Leigong, head of students, has a crush on Chanjuan, when love affairs are strictly forbidden.
 Instructor Zhou falls in love with a girl while investigating students’ love affairs.

 In a place where snitching is encouraged, how could love and friendship survive and thrive?